-As covered on Exploring calling - are we all called or just some people?, God calls us all, everyone has a gift to share.
-Alongside that universal but personal call, some people feel called to particular ministries - within and beyond the church.
-Across the diocese, there are already people living out ministry as a focus for, and service to, their community.
+As covered on Exploring calling - are we all called or just some people?, God calls us all.
+Alongside that universal but personal call, some people feel called to particular ministries - both within and beyond the church.
+Across the diocese, there are already people living out ministry as a focus for and service to their community.
 Ordained and Reader ministry are some of the more established models of ministry.
 We are also blessed with pioneers and chaplains across the diocese, Lay Worship and Lay Pastoral Assistants, Pupil Chaplains, Churchwardens - the list goes on!